open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 and the export-friendly span data representation to the configured `SpanExporter` as soon as they are finished.

-Typically, the simple processor will be most suitable for use in testing.
-Exceptions to this include scenarios where creating multiple threads is not desirable (since batching span processors will typically be threaded in order to pass spans on to exporters in the background) and scenarios where different custom attributes should be added to individual spans based on code scopes.
+Typically, the simple processor will be most suitable for use in testing; it should be used with caution in production.
+It may be appropriate for production use in scenarios where creating multiple threads is not desirable (since batching span processors will typically be threaded in order to pass spans on to exporters in the background) as well as scenarios where different custom attributes should be added to individual spans based on code scopes.

 **Configurable parameters:**